 Helping the most vulnerable

-We are eternally grateful to professional photographer John Morgan, who has, since the beginning, taken beautiful and soulful photos of each of The Old Mutt Hut dogs as they arrived.
+Professional photographer John Morgan, who has, since the beginning, taken beautiful and soulful photos of each of The Old Mutt Hut dogs as they arrived.

-Huge thanks to Pet Pantry for their generous donation of dog food to our old guys.
+Pet Pantry for their generous donation of dog food to our old guys.

-Grateful to Bon Pet Supply for a great donation of dog products for our yard sale.
+Bon Pet Supply for a great donation of dog products for our yard sale.

 Pet Supplies Plus and Kneaders Bakery for terrific raffle baskets for our fundraiser at Goat Patch.